SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 ## Data types and Variables:

 Variables act as containers for various types of information or values.
-You can think of a variable as a named storage location that holds data, and you can use this data in your JavaScript code.

-Variable names must start with a letter, underscore, or dollar sign, and can contain letters, numbers, underscores, and dollar signs.
+You can think of a variable as a named storage location that holds data, and you can use this data in your JavaScript code. variable names must start with a letter, underscore, or dollar sign, and can contain letters, numbers, underscores, and dollar signs.

+- Initialization of a variable:

+You can optionally assign an initial value to it.
+To create a variable in JavaScript, you also need to declare it using one of three keywords, var, let, or const.

 ```js
 name = "John";
 ```

-Initialization of a variable, you can optionally assign an initial value to it.

-To create a variable in JavaScript, you also need to declare it using one of three keywords, var, let, or const.
+1. Var:

+Var was the original way to declare variables in JavaScript, and it has function level scope.
+This means that a variable declared with var is available throughout the entire function in which it is declared.

 ```js
 function example() {